 Multiscale mechanics of soft dissipative materials

-A broad class of systems — including macromolecular materials, granular assemblies, and architected materials — is characterized by inherently multiscale structures.
-These structures are frequently disordered or amorphous, with intermediate organizations interconnected by weak interactions.
-Such systems display distinctive and often complex deformation and flow mechanisms, giving rise to geometric or material instabilities that are of significant interest in contemporary physics.
+A wide class of physical systems — including macromolecular materials, granular assemblies, and architected materials — is characterized by an intrinsically multiscale organization.
+These systems are often disordered or amorphous, with intermediate-scale structures connected through weak interactions.

 Top